nametree

 Mateo Guadalupe

-4 beats to Mateo's 3, so the pair keeps its rhythm · shares Spanish roots · from the valley of the wolf; Our Lady of Guadalupe makes this one of the most revered names across generations of Mexican-American Catholic families
+4 beats to Mateo's 3, so the pair keeps its rhythm · shares Spanish roots · from the valley of the wolf; honoring Our Lady of Guadalupe, one of the most revered names across generations of Mexican-American Catholic families

 Mateo Jorge

-2 beats to Mateo's 3, so the pair keeps its rhythm · shares Spanish roots · farmer, earth-worker; Jorge Luis Borges, Argentine writer of labyrinthine short fiction
+2 beats to Mateo's 3, so the pair keeps its rhythm · shares Spanish roots · farmer, earth-worker; famously borne by Jorge Luis Borges, Argentine writer of labyrinthine short fiction

 Mateo Eloy